beeware/Python-Apple-support/README.rst

 it is relocatable, with the IDLE, Tkinter and turtle packages removed, and the App Store compliance patch applied.

-The iOS, tvOS, watchOS, and visionOS packages compiled by this project use the official `PEP 730 <https://peps.python.org/pep-0730/>`__ code that is part of Python 3.13 to provide iOS support; the relevant patches have been backported to 3.9-3.12.
-Additional patches have been applied to add tvOS, watchOS, and visionOS support.
+The iOS, tvOS, and watchOS packages compiled by this project use the official `PEP 730 <https://peps.python.org/pep-0730/>`__ code that is part of Python 3.13 to provide iOS support; the relevant patches have been backported to 3.9-3.12.
+Additional patches have been applied to add tvOS, and watchOS support.

-The binaries support x86_64 and arm64 for macOS; arm64 for iOS and appleTV devices; arm64_32 for watchOS devices; and arm64 for visionOS devices.
-It also supports device simulators on both x86_64 and M1 hardware, except for visionOS, for which x86_64 simulators are officially unsupported.
+The binaries support x86_64 and arm64 for macOS; arm64 for iOS and appleTV devices; and arm64_32 for watchOS devices.
+It also supports device simulators on both x86_64 and M1 hardware.
 This should enable the code to run on:

 * macOS 11 (Big Sur) or later, on: